 Calories and Overall Nutrition

 The additional ingredients in granola make it easy to accumulate calories in a small serving size.
 When comparing 100 grams of each, oatmeal provides 68 calories while your average granola packs around 471 calories.
 In addition, granola also contains significantly more carbohydrates with 64 grams, compared with oatmeal's 12 grams.
 For fat, plain oatmeal contains a modest 1.4 grams while granola contains almost 20 grams.
 The only nutrient that oatmeal doesn't win in a landslide is that of protein, with oatmeal having 2.4 grams and granola providing 10 grams.

-According to the American Cancer Society, oatmeal includes insoluble fiber which helps eliminate toxins from the body.
-Oatmeal also has soluble fiber which may reduce LDL cholesterol levels, or bad cholesterol.
-Soluble fiber also slows down digestion, making you feel full longer.
-Oats contain photochemicals, which are antioxidants that help eliminate free radicals.
-Finally, oats are an excellent source of vitamin E, selenium, zinc, magnesium, copper, iron and magnesium.
+According to the American Cancer Society, oatmeal contains insoluble fiber which helps to eliminate toxins from the body.
+In addition, oatmeal also has soluble fiber which may help to reduce LDL or "bad" cholesterol levels.
+Soluble fiber also works to slow down digestion, helping you to feel full long after your meal is complete.
+Oats are also an excellent source of key vitamins and minerals such as vitamin E, selenium, copper, iron and magnesium.

 While both oatmeal and granola offer the nutritional benefits of oats, oatmeal wins the battle with a slight edge.
 The nuts and dried fruits often added to granola offer healthy fats and extra fiber which can easily be incorporated into a bowl of oatmeal.
 Where granola falls short is the added sugar used to give granola its taste and texture, packing on the extra fat, sugar and calories.
 However, when used in moderation or with unsweetened varieties, granola can still be a great addition to your breakfast repertoire.